ycpcs/cs320-spring2022/assign/assign02.md

 Name your Project Proposal document **assign02-username**, again substituting your YCP user name.
 Submit the report to Marmoset under **Assign02: Individual Project Proposal**.
 Use only PDF format: **do NOT upload a Microsoft Word or rich text document.**

 <div class="callout">
-<b>Important</b>: Your report must be submitted in PDF format.
+<b>Important</b>: Your Project Proposal must be submitted in PDF format.
 Submissions in any other format may receive a grade of 0.
 </div>